MrThearMan/sqlite3-cache/README.md

 - value: Any — Picklable object to store.
 - timeout: int = DEFAULT_TIMEOUT — How long the value is valid in the cache.

 Set a value in cache under some key.
-Value stays in the cache even if timeout is reached, and only gets deleted on the next call to `cache.get` or `cache.get_many`.

 ---